gem/oq-engine/doc/manual/oq-manual.rst

 repository at GitHub at the following address: http://github.com/gemsciencetools/rmtk.

-A web-based tool to build a fragilitymodel in the Natural hazards' Risk Markup Language schema are also under development, and can be found at the OpenQuake platform at the following address: https://platform.openquake.org/ipt/.
+A web-based tool to build a *Fragility Model* in the Natural hazards' Risk Markup Language schema are also under development, and can be found at the OpenQuake platform at the following address: https://platform.openquake.org/ipt/.